 If you enjoy writing yourself, the best way to tell your story may be to start your very own blog and use it as an online journal of sorts.

-While most blogs don’t make that much money for their authors, there are ways of earning bits of pocket money through advertising and the likes.
+While most blogs don’t make that much money, there are ways of earning a small amount through advertising and sponsored content.

-But more than that, blogs often serve as stepping stones toward bigger things with more earning potential, such as deals or motivational speaking opportunities.
+More than that, blogs often serve as stepping stones toward bigger things with more earning potential.
+This might include writing commissions or speaking opportunities.
+Some bloggers have even managed to turn their experience and content into a book deal!

 Step 1: Set up your blog